Elder Care Part of the "Sandwich" Generation

 Zella had paved the way for what we were in for next.
-Several years had passed and my father was diagnosed with cancer, my mother-in-law with Alzheimer's disease, and my father-in-law with a failing heart.
+Several years had passed, and my father was diagnosed with cancer, my mother-in-law with Alzheimer's disease, and my father-in-law with a failing heart.
 From the lessons we learned with Zella, we knew we had to take charge and avoid some of the problems we had come up against then.
-We insisted on having Wills completed and were appointed durable power of attorney for each of them.
+So we insisted on completing Wills and were appointed durable power of attorney for each of them.
 This was a step in the right direction.

-However, my husband's parents lived in Mississippi and we lived in Michigan, and so did my father.
-As things progress for my mother-in-law, I left from work every other Friday and flew down to Mississippi to see that everything was still under control down there.
-I would grocery shop, cook the food, freeze and label it with reheating direction so my father-in-law could reheat it until I returned 2 weeks later.
+However, my husband's parents lived in Mississippi, and we lived in Michigan, and so did my father.
+So, as things progressed for my mother-in-law, I left work every other Friday and flew down to Mississippi to see that everything was still under control.
+I would grocery shop, cook the food, freeze it, and label it with reheating directions so my father-in-law could reheat it until I returned two weeks later.

-This was the year my husband and I were offered a buy out incentive to retire from our teaching jobs in Detroit.
-My husband had enough time in to collect his pension, but I still had quite a few year to go.
-I did qualify for the monetary pay-out, so we both retired that year from our positions.
+This was the year my husband and I were offered a buy-out incentive to retire from our teaching jobs in Detroit.
+My husband had enough time to collect his pension, but I still had quite a few years to go.
+However, I did qualify for the monetary pay-out, so we both retired that year.
 Our youngest daughter was also graduating from high school.
 We had some property we purchased in the same neighborhood as the in-laws, so we built a house in Mississippi.
-By this time my father had made a full recovery from cancer and decided to purchase a home behind my in-laws.
+By this time, my father had made a full recovery from cancer and decided to purchase a home behind my in-laws.

-At the time this seemed to be the solution to all of our problems.
-Little did we realize at the time that it was soon becoming the most stressful time in our lives.
-My father wouldn't listen to me and my husband parent refuse to listen to him.
-So, I made decision for his parents and he did the same for my father.
-Needless to say we lived through these times learning many of the complication that arise from caretaking.
+At the time, this seemed to solve all of our problems.
+Little did we realize then that it was soon becoming the most stressful time in our lives.
+My father wouldn't listen to me, and my husband's parents refused to listen to him.
+So, I decided for his parents, and he did the same for my father.
+We lived through these times, learning about many complications from caretaking.